Vicki Gunvalson New Man: ‘RHOC’ Star Slammed For Focusing On Looks Rather Than Values

 “She was looking for a soulmate.
 Aren’t we all?
 Gotta go for it.
 She doesn’t want to be alone.
 I don’t blame her.
 She’s not getting any younger and she loves being in love.
 Go for it Vickie,” one person wrote in support of Vicki, while another added, “Not only is he handsome, but he doesn’t give me the creeps like Brooks did.
 I’m happy for you.”

 And it sounds like Lodge has been widely accepted by Vicki’s family and friends.
-Of course, anything was a step up from Brooks Ayers, as Briana Culberson didn’t enjoy his company at all.
+Of course, anything was a step up from Brooks Ayers as Briana Culberson didn’t enjoy his company at all.
 Over the past couple of years, Ayers has been accused of encouraging domestic abuse, lying about having cancer and possibly using Vicki for her fame and money.

 Report: Vicki Gunvalson and Kelly Dodd Returning to RHOC Season 12 https://t.co/ZtYfWZ3twy pic.twitter.com/c5POHjF9I4